 Mentors/Artists: Hrvoslava Brkušić (Croatia) Borut Bučinel ( Slovenia)

 Movement and body awareness are basic skills for both football and art.
-Experienced artists will introduce young footballers to dance movement, which could be used also on football fields.
-The exceptional physical skills needed for both performance and sport excellence are polished.
-Self-confidence and self-expression are linked.
-We will make new performance and presented it to the public.
+Experienced artists introduced young footballers to dance movement, which could be used also on football fields.
+The exceptional physical skills needed for both performance and sport excellence were polished.
+Self-confidence and self-expression were linked.
+Together they created a new performance and presented it to the public.

 Each Movement workshop finishes with a Public Presentation, documented both by the youth participating in the Camera workshop, and by our professional documentary team, shared on dedicated website.

 Aguibou Bougobali Sanoe, choreographer and dancer ( Burkina Faso)

 2nd football stadium; DAKAR (SN)